Rahul38220/EEP-class-11/README.md

 ## Project Status

-This is an academic project developed for our EEP course.
+This is an academic project developed for EEP.
 The current focus is on demonstrating the feasibility and benefits of the integrated auto-cooling and dual-axis tracking system through a functional prototype. 🏫